 Timing of the School Day

 To ensure a smooth transition at the beginning of the school day; it is essential that we have a prompt start.
-The school day begins at 8.50; a duty teacher will be available in the playground at 8.40 each day.
-Children are able to be left in the care of the duty teacher at this time.
+The school day begins at 8.50.
 Lateness for lessons causes disruption and distress so please support us in ensuring that your child is on time each day.

 St. Paul’s are part of the Stockton School Sport Partnership which enables our children to take part in a wide range of sport competitions.
 The children are able to take part in competitions with children from other schools, this provides good community links and encourages sport beyond the school day.
 A number of our children have gone on to be successful locally and regionally because of this starting point.